Dick Gephardt: Post-congressional career

 In 2007, Gephardt began serving on the advisory board of the Extend Health insurance company, and then became a member of its board of directors.
 In 2009, Gephardt advised UnitedHealth Group, one of America's largest private insurers, in waging a strong campaign against a public option for national health care.
 In 2010, Gephardt was elected chair of the Board of Trustees of The Scripps Research Institute, a nonprofit institute focusing on biomedical research.

-Gephardt has also been significantly involved with the pharmaceutical and healthcare industries.
+Gephardt has been significantly involved with the pharmaceutical and healthcare industries.
 In addition to a large lobbying contract with the Medicines Company, he serves as chair of the Council for American Medical Innovation (CAMI), formed by and affiliated with PhRMA.
 In this capacity he hired his own firm to lobby for the organization, to push to extend patents and block generic drugs from the market.
 In 2016, Gephardt also co-founded a Direct primary care group called SolidaritUS Health, with the goal of increasing the accessibility of quality healthcare to working families.

 Gephardt has also served as a lobbyist for Boeing.
 He is a labor consultant for Spirit Aerosystems and sits on its board of directors.
 In these roles, Gephardt has presided over an aggressive anti-union campaign that has bewildered many of his traditional political allies.
 In July 2011, Spirit Aerosystems walked out of negotiations with the union that represents its engineering, technical and professional workforce.
 The union subsequently voted down the company's last contract offer, with 96.5% voting no. The company did not change its contract offer significantly after this rejection and relations with its workforce have been contentious ever since.
 With negotiations at a standstill, production schedules for 2011 and 2012 were threatened.
+Around mid-2023 Spirit Aerosystems agreed to a new contract with its workers at the Wichita, Kansas plant.
+Key provisions in the contract include increased pay, workers being allowed to keep their current health plans, and removal of mandatory overtime requirements.

+In October 2022, Gephardt, along with Republican former Massachusetts Lt.
+Gov. Kerry Healey, launched the Council for Responsible Social Media, a project of nonprofit organization Issue One, which he had already been involved with as a member of its ReFormers Caucus.
+Gephardt and Healey serve as co-chairs of the project, which focuses on addressing the harmful influence social media can have on children, communities, and national security.
+In May 2024, Gephardt gave the commencement address and received an honorary degree at Iona University in New Rochelle, New York.